OctopusDeployLabs/helm-migrate-values/README.md

 # helm-migrate-values

 A plugin to migrate user-specified Helm values between chart versions when the schema of `values.yaml` changes.
-Define migration paths with migration files in the chart repo to ensure seamless upgrades.
+Define migration paths with migration files in the chart repository to ensure seamless upgrades.
 ## Requirements

 - **Helm** version 3 or newer